pschatzmann/arduino-audio-tools/examples/streams-url_raw-I2S_external_dac/README.md

 # Stream URL to I2S external DAC

 We are reading a raw audio file from the Intenet and write the data to the I2S interface.
 The audio file must be available using 16 bit integers with 2 channels.
+I used a sampling rate of 8000.

 [Audacity](https://www.audacityteam.org/) might help you out here: export with the file name audio.raw as RAW signed 16 bit PCM and copy it to the SD card.
 In my example I was using the file [audio.raw](https://pschatzmann.github.io/arduino-audio-tools/resources/audio.raw).